Nathanjms/gymnotes-docs/index.md

   - title: Backup your workout data
     details: Easily backup your data via local or cloud-based (beta) backup/restore functionality.
     icon: ☁️
+  - title: Free to use
+    details: Created by a gym-goer who was frustrated that there were only paid apps on iOS, GymNotes is free to use, forever.
+    icon: 💰
 ---